-Risk of harm Proposed remedy Assessment of remedy Undue discrimination in relation to Non- discrimination and There are two parts to this obligation both of which need to be put in place to address the risk of Omantel or Nawras discriminating between end users.
+Risk of harm Proposed remedy Assessment of remedy Undue Non- There are two parts to this obligation both of which discrimination discrimination need to be put in place to address the risk of Omantel in relation to and or Nawras discriminating between end users.
 Any terms of supply transparency obligations proposed price differences in the terms of supply will need to be justified.
 Excessive pricing Price control TRA will set out the relevant price control obligation for this and other services in a separate but related document.
 Cross subsidisation/ Predation Accounting Separation (AS) AS will enable the TRA to monitor profitability at a market and service level and to monitor for potential cross subsidisation.